 David C Korten - Development (2005) 48, 6569.

 Abstract: To open the Dialogue section of Volume 48, we start with two pieces by David C. Korten, a leading 'alternative' writer.
 The first was written in 1993 to present his then current thoughts on the conventional and alternative wisdom on sustainable development.
 That most of its arguments remain relevant nearly twelve years later is a useful reminder of how little the basic frame of the sustainable development debate has changed during this period.

 Knowledge systems for sustainable development

 Abstract: The challenge of meeting human development needs while protecting the earth's life support systems confronts scientists, technologists, policy makers, and communities from local to global levels.
-Many believe that science and technology (S&T) must play a more central role in sustainable development, yet little systematic scholarship exists on how to create institutions that effectively harness S&T for sustainability.
-This study suggests that efforts to mobilize S&T for sustainability are more likely to be effective when they manage boundaries between knowledge and action in ways that simultaneously enhance the salience, credibility, and legitimacy of the information they produce.
+Many believe that science and technology must play a more central role in sustainable development, yet little systematic scholarship exists on how to create institutions that effectively harness science and technology for sustainable development.
+This study suggests that efforts to mobilize science and technology for sustainability development are more likely to be effective when they manage boundaries between knowledge and action in ways that simultaneously enhance the salience, credibility, and legitimacy of the information they produce.
 Effective systems apply a variety of institutional mechanisms that facilitate communication, translation and mediation across boundaries.